lexibank/vanuatuvoices/README.md

 # Vanuatu Voices

+## How to cite

+If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 Vanuatu Voices presents phonetically-transcribed primary recordings, from numerous villages throughout different islands, to both document and exhibit the extensive variation and unparalleled diversity of the Vanuatu languages.